andygrove/andygrove/README.md

 ### Open Source

 - I am a PMC member of [Apache Arrow](https://github.com/apache/arrow/), where I donated the initial Rust implementation as well as the DataFusion query engine.
-- I believe that the next generation of distributed systems will be built on Apache Arrow and I created the [Ballista Distributed Compute](https://github.com/ballista-compute/ballista) to demonstrate the possibilities.
+- I believe that the next generation of distributed systems will be built on Apache Arrow and I created the [Ballista Distributed Compute](https://github.com/ballista-compute/ballista) platform to demonstrate the possibilities.

 ### Social Media